blueimp/JavaScript-Load-Image/README.md

 Setting the `orientation` also enables the `canvas` option.
 Setting `orientation` to `true` also enables the `meta` option.
 * **meta**: Automatically parses the image meta data if set to `true`.
-The meta data is passed to the callback as second argument.
+The meta data is passed to the callback as part of the second argument.
 If the file is given as URL and the browser supports the [fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API), fetches the file as Blob to be able to parse the meta data.